Understanding

 This layered approach is what makes the experience feel state of the art.
 Instead of relying on a single rule set, SuggestAPI blends speed, intent recognition, typo tolerance, and behavioral feedback into one response pipeline.

-The result is a suggestion system that feels more like product guidance than old-fashioned autocomplete, while still responding fast enough to belong in search bars, onboarding flows, command palettes, and support experiences.
+The result is a suggestion system that feels more like product guidance than old-fashioned autocomplete, while still responding fast enough for live storefront search bars and high-traffic catalog interfaces.

 Why this matters for business teams